balderdashy/waterline-docs/models/models.md

 # Waterline Models

 Models represent a structure of data which requires persistent storage.
-The data may live in any datastore but is interfaced in the same way.
-This allows your users to live in PostgreSQL and your user preferences to live in MongoDB and you will interact with the data models in the exact same way.
+The data may live in any datastore but is interfaced in the same way regardless of datastore.
+This allows your users to live in PostgreSQL and your user preferences to live in MongoDB while you interact with the data models in the exact same way.

 If you're using MySQL, a model might correspond to a table.
 If you're using MongoDB, it might correspond to a collection.
 In either case, our goal is to provide a simple, modular way of managing